 To sum up, mentioned HTTP header fields are just an extract of what you can encountered when doing technical SEO audits.
 Feel free to share in the comment section, HTTP header fields you are dealing with.

-You can access a complete list of the HTTP header fields here
+Looking for more information on HTTP headers?
+You can access a complete list of the HTTP header fields here.